 Of important note, Burbank is also a city of artists.
 Burbank has more artists, designers and people working in media than 90% of the communities in America.
 This concentration of artists helps shape Burbank’s character.

 Also of interest is that Burbank has more people living here who work in computers and math than 95% of the places in the US.

-The citizens of Burbank are very well educated compared to the average community in the nation: 38.31% of adults in Burbank have a bachelor's degree or even advanced degree.
+The education level of Burbank citizens is very high relative to the national average among all cities (21.84%): 38.31% of adults in Burbank have a bachelor's degree or even advanced degree.

 The per capita income in Burbank in 2010 was $34,299, which is upper middle income relative to California, and wealthy relative to the rest of the US.
 This equates to an annual income of $137,196 for a family of four.
 However, Burbank contains both very wealthy and poor people as well.

 Burbank is an extremely ethnically-diverse city.
 The people who call Burbank home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Burbank residents report their race to be White, followed by Asian.
 Burbank also has a sizeable Hispanic population (people of Hispanic origin can be of any race).
 People of Hispanic or Latino origin account for 26.20% of the city’s residents.
 Important ancestries of people in Burbank include German, Irish, Italian, and English.

 Burbank also has a high percentage of its population that was born in another country: 33.99%.